 Since I was getting decent scholarship for MBA programs which are also highly ranked programs for supply chain, I decided to go ahead with an MBA degree.

 But this decision wasn’t easy as like every other prospective student, MIT is too hard to resist as an option.
-Although I had decided upon an MBA, I needed a third part impersonal viewpoint as well.
+Although I had decided upon an MBA, I needed a third party impersonal viewpoint as well.

-Here, my LinkedIn interactions with Sameer Kamat further helped me in my decision making and re-instated my confidence that I was thinking in the right direction.
+Here, my interactions with Sameer Kamat further helped me in my decision making and re-instated my confidence that I was thinking in the right direction.
+I am very thankful for his kind gesture and support throughout my application journey.

 Overall, I had quite a few learnings during my entire journey that I would like to share with you all.
 To briefly quote a few: